What is Product-Led Growth?

 Where is PLG going?

-It seems clear that the genie can’t be put back in the bottle.
+Ultimately, it seems clear that the PLG genie can’t be put back in the bottle.
 The business and dev tools of today need to be immediately accessible to end users.
 The success of large PLG software companies that have IPO’d in the last two years like Zoom, Slack, Datadog and MongoDB is a testament to the effectiveness of the business model.
 In fact, according to OpenView, all of the top IPOs in 2019 were PLG companies.

 Talk to our team